KristianLyng/varnishfoo/chapter-4.rst

 content due to the previously wrong VCL.

-Reloading VCL is always done through the CLI, but most startup scripts provide shorthands that does the job for you.
+Reloading VCL is always done through the CLI, but most startup scripts provide shorthands that do the job for you.
 You can do it manually using ``varnishadm``::

         # varnishadm vcl.list